alovajs/alovajs.github.io/tutorial/project/best-practice/manage-apis.md

 In a project, we may need to use hundreds or thousands of request APIs, so managing these request APIs becomes particularly important.

-You may write the request code like the code snippet in [quick start](/tutorial/getting-started/quick-start). all codes in one file.
+You may write request code like the snippet in the [quick start](/tutorial/getting-started/quick-start), with all the code in one file.

 ```javascript
 const { loading, data, error } = useRequest(